Mexicola Cocktail Avocados

 Applications

-Mexicola Cocktail avocados have edible skin and can be eaten like a peach, making for a delicious snack.
-They can be used raw in salads or sandwiches, or puréed for guacamole, a cold soup, or vinaigrette dressing.
-Avocados are most commonly eaten raw because they not stand up well to prolonged cooking.
-Cook avocados only briefly and avoid exposure to direct heat, like broiling, because the tannins in the fruit result in a bitter flavor when cooked over high heat.
-Dried Mexicola leaves are used in some Mexican recipes as a flavoring.
-Similar to bay leaf, the Mexicola avocado leaves can be used whole to stew tough meats or add flavoring to side dishes, such as beans.
+Mexicola Cocktail avocados have edible skin that allows the entire fruit to be eaten as a snack.
+They are most commonly consumed raw because they do not stand up well to prolonged heat.
+Cook them only briefly and avoid exposure to direct heat, like broiling, because the tannins in the fruit result in a bitter flavor when cooked over high heat.
+This variety can be used raw in salads, sandwiches, sushi, and charcuterie boards or puréed for guacamole, cold soups, or vinaigrette dressing.
+Dried Mexicola leaves are selected for some Mexican recipes as a flavoring.
+Similar to bay leaf, these leaves can be used whole to stew tough meats or added as a flavoring to side dishes like beans, rice, roasted potatoes, grilled vegetables, tacos, burritos, nachos, enchiladas, fajitas, and casseroles.
+They are complemented by the flavors of olive oil, garlic, lime, lemon, cumin, cilantro, basil, pesto, black olives, black beans, quinoa, lentils, tomatoes, jalapenos, bell peppers, onions, mushrooms, sour cream, aioli, mozzarella, cheddar cheese, blue cheese, bacon, eggs, grilled chicken, carnitas, steak, shrimp, salmon, halibut, swordfish, and broccoli.
 To preserve a cut avocado’s color, spray, brush or dip exposed surfaces with lemon juice and cover with plastic wrap to seal out exposure to air.
-Cut avocados will keep in the refrigerator for a day or two, while whole, ripe avocados will keep for two to three days.
+Cut avocados will keep in the refrigerator for a day or two while whole, ripe avocados will keep for two to three days.
 Only fully ripe avocados should be refrigerated, as they will not continue to ripen in the refrigerator.

 Ethnic/Cultural Info